WokLibCodeClub/.github/profile/README.md

 We suggest you continue solving our *Python Challenges* which you can find at this link:

 &nbsp;&nbsp;[https://woklibcodeclub.github.io/site/coding_challenges/index.html](https://woklibcodeclub.github.io/site/coding_challenges/index.html)

-Please try to be there, logged in to your trinket account, in time to start coding at 11.45am.

 #### Previous Python projects